Whippet

 Unique facts and fascinating details

-- Whippets can reach speeds of up to 35 miles per hour.
+- Whippets are capable of reaching speeds of up to 35 miles per hour.

-- They are known as '40-mph couch potatoes' due to their love of sleeping.
+- Despite their athletic nature, they are famously known as 'couch potatoes' due to their love of sleeping.

-- The breed has a very low body fat percentage, making them sensitive to cold weather.
+- Whippets have a very low body fat percentage, which makes them sensitive to cold weather.

-- They are one of the quietest breeds and rarely bark without cause.
+- They are considered one of the most affectionate and gentle sighthound breeds.

 Frequently Asked Questions